A Role of Environmental Complexity on Representation Learning in Deep Reinforcement Learning Agents: Results

 \subsubsection{Spatial heatmaps and local variance measure}

-The first individual node level representations we present are spatial representations, examined by generating spatial activation heatmaps.
-While tasking agents with completing the 100 evaluation episodes outlined in Sec \ref{sec:performance_curves}, we collect both the positions that agents were in and activations of their recurrent neural network layers at each time step.
-Heatmaps are generated by taking a Gaussian-weighted spatial average of these individual activation data points.
-We partition the maze space into a 30 x 30 grid, coloring each grid point by a spatially-weighted average of activations from a single node across all episodes.
+We first study spatial representations at the individual-node level by generating spatial activation heatmaps.
+While an agent is completing the 100 evaluation episodes outlined in Sec \ref{sec:performance_curves}, we collect both the agent's position and the activations of each node in the recurrent neural network layer at each time step.
+We first partition the maze space into a 30 x 30 grid and call the center of each grid cell the grid point $\{g_i\}$.
+Then, to generate the spatial heatmap for a node, we take averages of the node's activities across all collected time steps weighted by proximity between the grid point and the agent at that time.
+More specifically, let $\{x_t\}$ and $\{h_{t,i}\}$ be, respectively, the position of the agent and activity of node $i$ at time $t$.
+Each grid point in the heatmap is colored based on a Gaussian spatial average of activity.
+Let $w_{t,i} = \exp(-d^2(x_t, g_i) / 2\sigma^2)$ where $d$ is Euclidean distance, then the grid point is colored as a weighted average $\bar{h_{g_i}} = \sum_t h_{t,i}w_{t,i} / \sum_t w_{t,i}$.
 In other words, a heatmap illustrates how a node tended to activate when the agent was in different parts of the environment.
-Heatmaps are standardized to have zero mean and unit variance, highlighting deviations from a node's typical outputs rather than absolute activation values.
-This gives us a clearer idea of what the node encodes.
+Heatmaps are then standardized to have zero mean and unit variance, highlighting deviations from a node's typical outputs rather than absolute activation values.

 Examples of some heatmaps are shown in Fig \ref{fig:example_spatial_heatmaps}.
-These are chosen to be representative of common types of heatmaps observed in agents, but without preference for the $p$ environment or point in training used.
+These are chosen to be representative of common archetypes we observed.
 Some nodes show clear sensitivities for certain parts of the maze, such as corners (Fig \ref{fig:example_spatial_heatmaps}A), the corridor (Fig \ref{fig:example_spatial_heatmaps}B, E, G), nearby the corridor entrance (Fig \ref{fig:example_spatial_heatmaps}C, D) or have a center-surround configuration (Fig \ref{fig:example_spatial_heatmaps}F).
 They also range in amounts of noisiness, from what we might consider easy to interpret (Fig \ref{fig:example_spatial_heatmaps}A-F) to noisy and difficult to interpret (Fig \ref{fig:example_spatial_heatmaps}G-H).